hydex80/presence_detection_domoticz_fritzbox/README.md

 Presence detection domoticz for fritzbox routers

-script Presence detection for domoticz  & Fritzbox v2.0 created by g.j funcke - 23  feb 2019
+script Presence detection for domoticz  & Fritzbox v2.2 created by g.j funcke - 16  mar 2019

 making use of  fritzconnection  url: https://pypi.org/project/fritzconnection/

 dependencies: python lxml, jq and requests

-tested with: Fritzbox 7581 should work with all (fritzbox)routers who are supporting TR-064 protocol.
+tested with: Fritzbox 7581 should work with all (fritzbox)routers who are supporting TR-064 protocol. works on debia linux only.

 Background information:
 Since i was not happy with the available presence detection scripts which are worked not very well with iPhone.
 I made a presence detection script using the TR-064 protocol of my Fritzbox router and get direct information of the router itself.
 This saves battery of your smartphone because there is no need of pinging all the time and its more accurate, because the router is made for having the correct information about network devices.